HLed12/geog213-final-project/README_Install.md

 Going back to your terminal where you just ran the above code.
 Copy and paste one of the bottom 3 links into a browser if the container does not automatically open JupyterLab.
 Click the first kernel.

-Now, on the left hand side of the Jupyter interface, you should see the Dockerfile, environment.yml, utils.py, and README.md that were used to create this image.
-Additionally, you will see the 'basic_analysis' file.
-Open it to see the analysis.
+Now, on the left hand side of the Jupyter interface, you should see the all the files that were used to create this image.
+Open the analysis_ALL file to review the specific project analysis on Worcester.
+Open the analysis_SPECIFIED for details on how you can reproduce this approach with another dataset OR location, it also details ways to combat the large file downloads.

-Note: the Dockerfile has a 'copy basic_analysis .' and 'copy utils.py .' portion because the jupyter notebook was fully created before the image/container could successfully run (ran into several bugs).
+Note: the Dockerfile has several COPY lines because the jupyter notebook was fully created before the image/container could successfully run (ran into several bugs).
 The dockerfile technically should not contain this, and the edits should have been made then re-pushed to the image.